 Blue Carbon

-This projects builds on an existing Australian Government funded project which is restoring a stranded area of temperate saltmarsh community in Pitt Water Orielton Lagoon to restore and improve fish habitat.
+This projects built on an existing Australian Government funded project which restored a stranded area of temperate saltmarsh community in Pitt Water Orielton Lagoon to improve fish habitat and biodiversity values.

-The Blue Carbon Ecosystem Restoration project will assist in understanding the diverse benefits of restoring a large area of stranded temperate saltmarsh community, including what happens to adjacent areas of habitat such as seagrass, or surrounding land-based vegetation and ecological communities.
+The Blue Carbon Ecosystem Restoration project aimed to find out more about the diverse benefits of restoring a large area of stranded temperate saltmarsh community, including what happens to adjacent areas of habitat such as seagrass, or surrounding vegetation and ecological communities.

 PROJECT PILLARS BLUE CARBON